 - Conduct regular check-ins: Schedule regular meetings to check if they receive all the support they need and establish open lines of communication.
 Also use these meetings as an opportunity to receive feedback.

-6. Provide post-onboarding support
+5. Provide post-onboarding support for global teams

 Global payroll and compliance